intel/dffml/docs/arch/alice/discussion/0036/reply_0000.md

 Back to that thing about trust boundaries (buried in an ADR or issue somewhere).
 Safe mode / extra startigey like experiment cost restrictions might incdulence reuse of operation implementations.
 Should create method for OpImpNetworks to attempt to transfer to one another.
 And a method to do the transfer.
 This would allow live migration, transfer as live object, or from copy.

+To support reloading of anything in a system context requested/confirmed via event we could have dynamic creation.
+Maybe refs throught shared config?
+Dynamic?
+Trigger Routes that ipen dynamicly for sub flows?
+Stated up front in rundataflow config